-Cannot afford Bankruptcy fee – What can I do
+Can’t afford the Bankruptcy fee – What can I do

 Need advice on your options?
 Give us a call (0800 044 3194) or complete the form below to speak to one of our experts.

 If borrowing is not possible you could sell something you own.
-One of the things you could consider is your car.
+One of the main things to consider is your car.
 If it is worth more than £1000 you may not be able to keep it anyway.
-So you could sell it before hand, buy a run around for £1000 or less and pay for your bankruptcy with the excess.
+So you could sell it before hand, buy something cheaper (for £1000 or less) and pay for your bankruptcy with the excess funds.

 Apply for a grant to pay your Bankruptcy fee

 There are several charitable organisations that offer grants designed to pay your Bankruptcy fee on your behalf.
 The organisations we are currently aware of that offer grants are listed below.
 They may be worth contacting for further information.

 In addition to the list above check out TURN2US.
 This is a charitable organisation who may be able to connect you with suitable grant providers.

 You may be eligible for a grant based on the fact you have a low income, health issues or other specific needs.
 Before you can apply you will normally have to be affiliated in some way with the organisation.
 In the case of the energy trusts you usually need to be one of their customers.

 In the past if you were in receipt of certain benefits you may have been eligible for a reduced bankruptcy fee.
 Since the application moved online in April 2016 this is no longer the case.
 Everyone has to pay the full amount regardless of status and income.